EPA assessment area

 It has long been understood that volatile chemicals can be transported in groundwater.
 More recently it has been discovered that they can also be found in the air spaces between soil particles as vapour.

-A community information evening will be hosted by the EPA on Thursday 11 May 2017, to answer any questions you might have in regards to these works.
-Please ‘drop in’ anytime from 6 pm – 9 pm to speak with our staff.
+When a new assessment area is established, or where there is wide community interest in the EPA’s work, staff from the community engagement and site contamination teams will host an information session for members of the community to talk to us in person about our work.
+A community information was hosted by the EPA on Thursday 11 May 2017, in order to answer questions residents had in regards to these works.
+Residents were encouraged to ‘drop in’ anytime between 6 pm – 9 pm to speak with our staff.

 Letter to residents